JamesPatrickGill/utf64/README.md

 ## Encoding Specification

+### Version 1.0

 Each UTF64 character consists of 64 bits (8 bytes) with the following layout:

 ```
 Bits 63-32 (Upper 32 bits): UTF-8 encoding (left-aligned, zero-padded)
-Bits 31-0  (Lower 32 bits): Reserved for future use (must be zero in v1.0)
+Bits 31-0  (Lower 32 bits): Reserved for future use (MUST be zero in v1.0)
 ```

+**Important:** This is the initial version of the UTF64 specification.
+The lower 32 bits are currently required to be zero to maintain forward compatibility.
+Future versions of the specification may define uses for these bits, enabling backward-compatible extensions while v1.0 implementations can continue to operate by validating and rejecting non-zero reserved bits.

 ### Examples